 Many fans find themselves drawn to the series for a variety of other reasons - the characters, the world, the music, and the community.
 I'm going to focus primarily on that.

 It's no secret that my favourite character is Marisa Kirisame.
 You've probably seen her before: the cool magician/witch character who's always wearing a gigantic hat and a silly grin on her face.
 She's a stubborn, loudmouthed bookworm who duels Gods and demands reparations in the form of feasts and liquor.
 While Reimu's powers derive from her connections to the divine and the spiritual, an innate part of her existences, Marisa is a "completely ordinary human" and is the epitome of a 19th century European literary superhero: she's a self-made woman and gained all of her powers by reading as many books on as many magical subjects as possible.
-Her goal in life is to be the best, most powerful magician in Gensokyo, and eventually, the entire world.
-Her special attack, Master Spark, is literally a giant magical laser that fills the entire screen with bright blinding light and intimidating sound.
+Her goal in life is to be the best magician in Gensokyo.
+True to her ambitions and persona, her special attack, Master Spark, is a giant magical laser that fills the entire screen with bright blinding light and intimidating sound.
 Even being as cocky and headstong as she is, she doesn't try to hurt anyone needlessly, and does her best to resolve Incidents amicably.

-They all dress in intensely powerful, unapologetically feminine aesthetics pulling from a variety of sources, mixing traditional Japanese, Chinese, 19th century European, and contemporary styles together into what I can only describe as "high-femme tomboy."
-There is certainly a significant portion of the aesthetic inspired by Elegant Gothic Lolita (EGL), involving frilly skirts and petticoats, large hats with bows on them, and Mary Jane flats as well.
-Of course, with all of the characters wearing these clothes constantly, including when duelling and fighting, it's the equivalent of putting on a large, ornate frilly dress to do grocery shopping, take out the recycling, go on a long hike through the wilderness, or play rugby.
-That's just how it is in Gensokyo.
+They all dress in intensely powerful feminine aesthetics pulling from a variety of sources, mixing traditional Japanese, Chinese, 19th century European, and contemporary styles together into what I can only describe as "high-femme tomboy."
+There is certainly a significant portion of the aesthetic inspired by Elegant Gothic Lolita (EGL), involving frilly skirts and petticoats, large hats with bows on them, and Mary Jane flats.
+What you might think of as "contemporary Victorian fashion" is a huge aspect of the EGL aesthetic.

 Toby Fox (of 'Undertale' fame) credits ZUN for being one of his most influential inspirations for both the music and the characters of his games, and this shows most prominently through the musical motifs they both share.